ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 and only when, they appear in all capitals, as shown here.

 The terms MLS client, MLS group, and KeyPackage have the same meanings as in the MLS protocol [@!RFC9420].
-Other relevant terminology cab be found in [@?I-D.ietf-mimi-arch].
+Other relevant terminology can be found in [@?I-D.ietf-mimi-arch].

 # Introduction